Mortgage Pre-Approval Letters:

 - Direct/Wholesale Lenders.
 Direct lenders fund loans for major banks, such as Bank of America, GMAC, U.S. Bank, etc, but they do so from satellite offices.
 These major banks have given these satellite offices the “right” to underwrite and fund loans in the name of the bank.

 The interest rates from a direct lender can sometimes be lower than from a bank branch because a loan from a bank branch includes padded costs and rates needed to keep the actual bank branch open.

-However, the problem with this path is that your loan package will get shipped off to a regional or national operation center and placed in the back of the queue.
-This process can sometimes take 30-45 days from start to finish.
+However, the problem with this path is that your loan package will get shipped off to a regional or national operations center and placed in the back of the queue.
+This process can sometimes take 21-30 days from start to finish.
 In other words, the loan officer at your local bank branch is nothing more than an order taker.
 Bank branch loan officers are usually new in the business and lack the skill and knowledge of a veteran loan officer.

 In addition to the slower processing times, interest rates at bank branches are higher than with wholesale lenders.
 Why put your hard earned money into the pocket of a large corporation when you can get a discounted rate somewhere else?

 Why wait 30-45 days to get your loan approved and funded when you can get the same loan processed in 2-3 weeks at a lower rate with a wholesale lender?

 - Brokers.
 Brokers are usually as highly-skilled as a direct lender, but have not earned the ability to approve and fund loans directly.
 A broker will take a loan application and ship the loan off to the bank of their choice.
 Typically your loan package goes into the same queue as a bank branch loan and sometimes takes as long as 30 days to process.